How Do Annuity Riders Work?

 It is important to know that all riders are not the same.
 They are unique to each issuing carrier, and sometimes unique to the specific product being offered.
 An income rider with one annuity company might be very different from an income rider from a competing annuity company.

 It is important to understand the contractual guarantees and limitations of a rider fully, and you should shop numerous carriers to find the best guarantee.
 For instance, income rider or death benefit rider growth could be earned using either simple interest or compound interest.
 That small detail can make a very big difference.

 Not All Income Riders Are the Same

 There are income riders that solve for lifetime income.
 Death benefit riders guarantee an annual growth amount that can be used for legacy planning.
 Long-term care or confinement care riders can be added to help cover the costs of this type of healthcare cost.
 Usually, there are qualification rules within the annuity contract to receive these benefits.
-Typically, if you cannot perform 2 of the 6 daily functions (cloth yourself, bath yourself, feed yourself, etc.), then you will qualify to receive the long-term care or confinement care rider benefits.
+Typically, if you cannot perform two of the six daily functions (cloth yourself, bathe yourself, feed yourself, etc.), then you will qualify to receive the long-term care or confinement care rider benefits.

 What Are the Costs of an Annuity Rider

 The majority of riders offered come with an annual fee for the life of the policy.
 That fee is typically deducted from the accumulation (investment) value on the contract anniversary date.
 The fee does not come out of the rider value, which is one of the key benefits of the rider strategy.